 A short history of herbs in North America.
 Entertaining folklore and anecdotes, focusing on 15 popular herbs.
 Published 1993.
 26 recipes, 120 research notes, 37 pages.
 5.5 x 8.5 inches.
 Soft cover, saddle-stitched.
 ISBN-10: 0-925117-68-4.
 ISBN-13: 978-0-925117-68-7.
+This is the Compact Edition (spineless booklet format) available at museum, historic site, and specialty bookseller venues.**

 A splendid little volume, Four Centuries of American Herbs by Patricia B. Mitchell contains descriptions of various herbs, recipes, lore, instructions for drying, quotable quotes, and extensive endnotes.